Kellen Winslow II: College career

 Winslow enrolled at the University of Miami, where he played for coach Larry Coker's Miami Hurricanes football team from 2001 to 2003.

-Freshman season

-During his freshman season, he backed up All-American tight end Jeremy Shockey and played largely on special teams, and was one of four true freshmen to play during the Hurricanes' 2001 run to the BCS National Championship, the others being future NFL stars Frank Gore, Antrel Rolle, and Sean Taylor.
+During his freshman season, in 2001, he backed up All-American tight end Jeremy Shockey and played largely on special teams, and was one of four true freshmen to play for the Hurricanes' 2001 BCS National Championship team; the three others were future NFL players Frank Gore, Antrel Rolle, and Sean Taylor.

-Sophomore season

-After Shockey's departure for the 2002 NFL Draft, Winslow became the starter at tight end and was named a finalist for the Mackey Award and named a first-team All-American by CNNSI.com, setting Miami records for a tight end with 57 receptions for 726 yards and 8 touchdowns.
-His best game came during the 2003 Fiesta Bowl, which was the site of the BCS National Championship game that year, in which Winslow caught 11 passes for 122 yards and one touchdown.
-The Hurricanes fell to the Ohio State Buckeyes, 31–24.
+After Shockey's departure for the 2002 NFL draft, Winslow became the starter at tight end and was named a finalist for the Mackey Award and named a first-team All-American by CNNSI.com, setting University of Miami records for a tight end with 57 receptions for 726 yards and eight touchdowns.
+His best game came during the 2003 Fiesta Bowl, which was the site of the BCS National Championship game that year, in which he caught 11 passes for 122 yards and one touchdown in the Hurricanes 31–24 loss to Ohio State Buckeyes.